-ADVANCED CHEMISTRY (03101E1000)
+PRE-AP CHEMISTRY (03106E05PR)

-YEAR-LONG / 1 CREDIT RECOMMENDED PREREQUISITE: SUCCESSFUL COMPLETION OF ALGEBRA I OR CONCURRENT ENROLLMENT COURSE LAB FEE
+YEAR-LONG / 1 CREDIT RECOMMENDED PREREQUISITE: SUCCESSFUL COMPLETION OF ALGEBRA I OR CONCURRENT ENROLLMENT COURSE LAB FEE REQUIRED

-Advanced Chemistry is designed as an enrichment course, emphasizing the same basic concepts as the general chemistry course, but extending them in depth and scope.
+As stated in the College Board Pre-AP Chemistry curriculum guide, Pre-AP courses allow students to focus on the most essential and relevant concepts and skills.
+Students have opportunities to engage deeply with texts, sources, and data as well as compelling higher order questions and problems.
+Pre-AP Chemistry is designed as an enrichment course, emphasizing the same basic concepts as the general chemistry course, but extending them in depth and scope.
 In addition to the regular requirements, the advanced course requires more mathematical problem solving and independent study.
 This course serves as the science prerequisite to all AP science courses.